Transfer Credit Details

 - If a course is repeated (and is not a course that is repeatable for credit), only the final graded attempt will be eligible for credit.

 - A course taken at the freshman/sophomore level at a previous school may not receive equivalent credit for a course taught at the junior/senior level at Clayton State University.

 - To be eligible for credit, lower-level courses require a grade of D or higher (with the exception of ENGL 1101 and ENGL 1102, which require a C or higher); upper-level courses require a grade of C or higher.

 - Failed courses will not be awarded credit; however, these grades will be included in the transfer GPA.
-All grades received for regionally accredited college-level coursework, including repeated courses and courses not applicable toward the student’s current curriculum, are counted in the transfer GPA.
+All grades received for college-level coursework completed at an institution from which transfer credit is accepted, including repeated courses and courses not applicable toward the student’s current curriculum, are counted in the transfer GPA.
 Remedial courses will be excluded from the transfer GPA.